-The Authority may ask the Commission to consult a Community reference laboratory, designated pursuant to Regulation (EC) No 882/2004 for the purposes of verifying whether the analytical method for the determination of the residues proposed by the applicant is satisfactory and meets the requirements in point (f) of Article 29(1) of this Regulation.
+The Authority may ask the Commission to consult a Community reference laboratory, designated pursuant to Regulation (EC) No 882/2004 for the purposes of verifying whether the analytical method for the determination of the residues proposed by the applicant is satisfactory and meets the requirements in Article 29(1)(g) of this Regulation.
 The applicant shall, if requested by the Community reference laboratory, provide samples and analytical standards.

-- 4. The conclusion of the Authority shall include details on the procedure of the evaluation and the properties of the active substance concerned. - 5.
-The Authority shall establish the format for its conclusion which shall include details on the procedure of the evaluation and the properties of the active substance concerned. - 6.
-The time limits for the Authority's opinion on applications concerning maximum residue levels set out in Article 11 and for decisions on applications concerning maximum residue levels set out in Article 14 of Regulation (EC) No 396/2005 shall be without prejudice to the time limits laid down in this Regulation
+- 4. The conclusion of the Authority shall include details concerning the evaluation procedure and the properties of the active substance concerned. - 5.
+The Authority shall establish the format for its conclusion which shall include details concerning the evaluation procedure and the properties of the active substance concerned. - 6.
+The time limits for the Authority's opinion on applications concerning maximum residue levels set out in Article 11 and for decisions on applications concerning maximum residue levels set out in Article 14 of Regulation (EC) No 396/2005 shall be without prejudice to the time limits laid down in this Regulation. - 7.
+Where the conclusion of the Authority is adopted within the time limit set out in paragraph 2 of this Article, extended by any additional period set in accordance with paragraph 3, the provisions of Article 11 of Regulation (EC) No 396/2005 shall not apply and the provisions of Article 14 of that Regulation shall apply without delay.